 Online Professional Learning Community: Each Fulbright teacher will participate in a virtual community with other international educators to collaborate and share best practices about education and leadership in the participating countries.

-Be current secondary school-level, full-time teachers in a school that primarily serves public and private school students; (preference will be given to candidates from disadvantaged groups, including individuals with disabilities and women are strongly encouraged to apply)
+- Be current secondary school-level, full-time teacher in a school that primarily serves public and private school students; (Preference will be given to candidates from disadvantaged groups, including individuals with disabilities.
+Women are strongly encouraged to apply.)

-Be proficient in written and spoken English with the ability to obtain good score in paper-based TOEFL exam; and
+- Be proficient in written and spoken English with the ability to obtain a good score in TOEFL exam; and

 For Application Submission:

-Please click here to download application forms (includes Application Form (PDF 710KB), Institutional Support and Reference Form (PDF 183KB) and Leave Approval Form (PDF 146KB)) and send it to Culturektm@state.gov
+For paper application- Please download application forms (includes Application Form (PDF 853KB), Institutional Support and Reference Form (PDF 155KB) and Leave Approval Form (PDF 233KB)) and send it to Culturektm@state.gov

 The selection process for this program is highly competitive, and only a limited number of participants from Nepal will be selected.
 The Public Affairs Section of the U.S. Embassy, Kathmandu will contact all applicants after the application deadline to notify them of their status.
-Applicants are not required to have taken the TOEFL exam prior to submitting an application, but should be prepared to take the exam if selected by the U.S. Embassy.
+Applicants are not required to have taken the TOEFL exam prior to submitting an application but should be prepared to take the exam if selected as a semi-finalist.